 With a snorkel the most important thing is that is easy to get the water out of it.
 That means that you do not have to take your head out of the water every time you get a bit of water in your snorkel and you will not get water in your mouth.

 There are two different types of fins.
 With a closed and an open heel.
 The closed heel is suitable for tropical locations and pools, but here it is not really suitable.
 Fins with open heel need shoes, which makes it very easy to walk into the water (with the stones).
 Swimming with fins needs practice and learn the right technique.
 This makes snorkeling a lot easier and less tiring.

-Disadvantage from snorkling with shoes and fins is that you have to get used to it, because it feels very clumsy when you are not used to it.
-It is also an idea to go snorkling without fins.
+Disadvantage from snorkeling with shoes and fins is that you have to get used to it, because it feels very clumsy when you are not used to it.
+It is also an idea to go snorkeling without fins.
 You might use (low) shoes, to get into the water easily.

 Breaking of the waves

 The breaking of the waves is sometimes rough.
 It gets you on your knees surprisingly easy.
 It doesn’t always look a lot, but that might be treacherous.
 The best way to get into the water is: go in without fins, walk until you pass the area where the waves break and put on your fins, while you lie on your back in the water.
 Always put your mask on your head before you enter and use your snorkel.
 If you do not put the mask on your head, put it around your neck.
 Never put it on your forehead, because one wave, and you lose it!